Real-time-finance/finance-websocket-API/README.md

-# Real Time Finance : a Financial WebSocket public API
+# :chart: Real Time Finance : a Financial WebSocket public API

 Real Time Finance is a simple websocket public API to get real-time stock prices.
 The following markets are available at the moment :